apache/nuttx-website/index.md

           </div>
           <p class="event-description">
             Join us for the annual Apache NuttX International Workshop.
             Attend online or in person for free!
+We hope to meet with Gregory Nutt on site.
           </p>
           <div class="event-links">
             <a href="{{ site.data.project.community_events }}" class="event-link">Event Website</a>